-Program Director - Prof. Morris Maduro (2121A Genomics Building) is responsible for overseeing and administering the CMDB program.
-E-mail Morris.Maduro@ucr.edu, x2-7196
+Program Director - Dr. Jeff Bachant (2113 Biological Sciences Building) is responsible for overseeing and administering the CMDB program.

-Associate Director - Dr. Jeffrey Bachant (2113 Biological Sciences Building) Chairs the CMDB Curriculum Committee and serves as senior program officer when the Program Director is away.
 E-mail jeffbach@ucr.edu, x2-6473

+Associate Director - TBA Chairs the CMDB Curriculum Committee and serves as senior program officer when the Program Director is away.

-Graduate Advisor for Recruitment - Dr. Nicole Zur Nieden (1113 Biological Sciences Building) is responsible for overseeing the recruitment of new students and processing of graduate student applications.
+Graduate Advisor for Recruitment - Dr. Kathryn DeFea (1116A Webber Hall) is responsible for overseeing the recruitment of new students and processing of graduate student applications.
 Chair of the Admissions Committee.
-E-mail nicole.zurnieden@ucr.edu, x2-3818
+E-mail katied@ucr.edu. x2-2871.